What To Expect From A Refinance Appraisal

 Your appraiser will look at any upgrades or improvements you’ve made to the property.
 The upgrade needs to be a permanent fixture of the home if you want it to increase the value of the home.
 If you can take it with you when you move, your appraiser probably won’t consider it an upgrade.
 The appraiser also considers upgrades outside of the home’s living space, including upgrades to the garage, pool or basement.

 Comparable Homes In Your Area

 Appraisers don’t just look at your property when they assign a value to your home.
 They also look at public records of other homes near yours.
-Because location is a major factor in determining the value of a property, appraisers will look at what similar homes have recently sold for and how property values trend.
+Because location is a major factor in determining the value of a property, appraisers use real estate comps to determine what similar homes have recently sold for and how property values trend.

 Alternatives To In-Person Appraisals

 Depending on your lender’s refinance requirements and your circumstances, your lender may require one of a few types of appraisals, which we’ll review below.
 This has become much more common during COVID-19, with in-person appraisals having been largely off-limits.
 Lenders are finding that allowing the use of technology or non-invasive appraisals tends to reduce appraisal costs and speed up the appraisal process.

 Hybrid appraisals allow appraisers to use information provided by a third-party source to complete an appraisal without ever physically visiting a house.
 In some cases, appraisers might use photographs from the home inspection, or they might hire someone to gather site-specific information in accordance with the lender’s requirements.